1UXDev/notebook/react/globalState.md

   * instead of lifting up, handing down etc. pp we simply **put all states** into the App component on the very top (or highest shared parent)
   * we need to pass down the prop to the children of the children if they need it -> **drilling**
   * Naming is very important, otherwise you later-on do not know what is what
-* We look at every Component and move the functionality and renders and put everything back into the App??
+* We look at every Component and move some variables and function and move things up into the App :(
+* We try to create a single source of truth with moving everything up

+**Example**
 ```jsx
 // ---- in App.js
 // -- intialize Array